McPhersonville, South Carolina: Modern history

-The economic tumult of the post-Civil War Reconstruction era, compounded by the destruction of the local infrastructure by Sherman's troops began a long era of decline for McPhersonville, in terms of its commerce, summer occupancy and year-round population.
-The McPhersonville post office closed in the 1950s and the community is now served by Yemassee's branch office.
 There are no significant businesses in modern McPhersonville, though the area has experienced a small renaissance in the past 20 years as modern property owners and investors are drawn to the same favorable environmental conditions that lured the early settlers.
 Stoney Creek Independent Presbyterian Chapel is now administered by Stoney Creek Presbyterian Foundation, associated with First Presbyterian Church in Beaufort.
 It was used as the Four Square Baptist Church where Gump prays with the choir for shrimp in the film Forrest Gump.